 1. Clear goals and objectives

-The first step is to identify your key objectives and SMART (Specific, Measurable, Achievable, Relevant, Time-bound) goals for the year.
-These goals ensure that teams have focused, actionable targets that business leaders can track and measure throughout the year.
+The AOP should state key objectives to ensure that teams have focused, actionable targets that business leaders can track and measure throughout the year.

 2. Key performance indicators